idleberg/sublime-drunken-php/README.md

 ## Aliases

 You can tell apart *Drunken PHP* from proper syntax from the `%`-prefix displayed in the command completion window.
-Aliases have been broken up into the following categories (bold marks proper syntax):
+Aliases have been broken up into the following categories:

 ### Prince Versions